Buriton is a special place in the South Downs International Dark Skies Reserve

 Buriton is one of only a handful of ‘Dark Skies Discovery Sites’ in the National Park – which is why everyone is encouraged to minimise unnecessary external lighting and ensure that any lights only send light downwards (not up or out).

-An on-line Festival will highlight people’s personal experiences of starry skies, and how to make the most of the view from your garden or on a local walk.
+The National Park's on-line Festival in February 2021 highlighted people’s personal experiences of starry skies, and how to make the most of the view from your garden or on a local walk.

 - live tours of the night sky from the South Downs Planetarium